-Effluent discharges from the PGDP generally are well defined with little change to the operations of plant since the mid-1990s.
-Changes to effluent discharges are from specific work scopes that result from site clean-up and/or maintenance activities.
+Effluent discharges from the PGDP generally are well defined with little change since the mid-1990s.
+In April 2014, enrichment operations ceased at PGDP.
+Other than drastically reducing blowdown from cooling towers thus reducing the flow to Outfall 001 from the C-616 Phosphate Reduction Facility, little change was seen to plant effluents.
+Changes to effluent discharges are from specific work scopes that result from site cleanup and/or maintenance activities.
 These activities are administered through the WPCP, discharge approval process, and/or PGDP shared site process.